 A new study, co-authored by co-holder Vivek Venkatesh, and Cécile Rousseau, associate member, is now available online in The American Journal of Health Promotion.

-Our partner, the Canadian Practitioners Network for the Prevention of Radicalization and Violent Extremism, has released it’s 2nd systematic review.
+Our partner, the Canadian Practitioners Network for the Prevention of Radicalization and Violent Extremism, has released it’s 2nd systematic review in French.

 A new book chapter about radicalization leading to violence as a public health issue has recently been published.
 The chapter was co-written by Cécile Rousseau, associate member of the Chair.

 A new special issue of the peer-reviewed online journal Perspectives on Terrorism (PT) is co-edited by Joel Busher, one of our experts in PVE.

 A group of Canadian researchers, including CSLP members and Project Someone collaborators, recently published a Canadian study that explores the association between pandemic-specific risk factors and the mental health of minority populations.

 The fight against extremist discourse on the Internet and on social media is paramount in countering terrorism and radical recruitment.
 However, radical, terrorist discourse is a very complex linguistic and sociolinguistic phenomenon.
 In this article, the authors tried to characterise pieces of discourse using an interdisciplinary approach.